learn-co-curriculum/cssi-7.2-gae-template-variables/README.md

 #Conclusion
 Template variables are passed from the handler to the template as an argument in the render() function.
 The variables can either be a dictionary or a list.
 To get variables from a url, use `self.request.get()`.

-<a href='https://learn.co/lessons/cssi-7.2-gae-template-variables' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/cssi-7.2-gae-template-variables' title='Google App Engine Template Variables'>Google App Engine Template Variables</a> on Learn.co and start learning to code for free.</p>